-Pupils with the right to reside in the UK who are returning to the UK from a “red list” country are able to quarantine at their UK boarding school and must be ready to present; a copy of a letter from The Department for Education to the their school confirming that they are covered by an exception.
+Students with the right to reside in the UK who are returning to the UK from a “red list” country are able to quarantine at their UK boarding school if they are under the age of 18.
+They must be ready to present; a copy of a letter from The Department for Education to the their school confirming that they are covered by an exception.
 They must also carry a letter from their school addressed to them which confirms that the school is able to meet requirements set out in the above DfE letter.

 Students arriving from red list countries cannot use the Test to Release Scheme.

 Arrivals from amber and red countries must also book and pay for a travel test package, which will include COVID-19 tests to be taken on or before day 2 and on or after day 8 of their quarantine at the cost of £210.
-Arrivals from Green listed countries must also book their travel test package but will only be required to complete a test on day 2 after their arrival.
+Under 18s from Europe and The USA, fully vaccinated people and arrivals from Green listed countries must also book their travel test package but will only be required to complete a test on day 2 after their arrival.
 This will cost between £60-£150.

 The travel test package booking reference number and a quarantine address of must be listed on their passenger locator form.
 This form must be completed prior to departure and before entering the UK.
 Use the link on the UK Government website below to find a company to book your Travel Test package with.
 There are over 400 to choose from.
 We have had positive experience with DNA Workplace.
 The Travel Test package will be sent by post, to the address of where your child is staying for their quarantine period.
 The Bright World team will be able to assist you with the taking of these tests.